 Rain gardens provide many benefits to the earth, wildlife, and people.
-To the earth rain gardens improve the quality of water by filtering out pollutants and sediment through the plant roots and soil.
-Rain gardens recharge the ground water and also reduce surface water runoff, which prevents pollutants from entering waterways.
+The earth benefits by improved water quality.
+Rain gardens filter pollutants and sediment through the plant roots and soil.
+In addition, rain gardens recharge the ground water and reduce surface water runoff, which prevents pollutants from entering waterways.
 Finally, holding the water reduces the volume and velocity of runoff thereby reducing soil erosion.

 People see reduced flooding in local communities when storm water is kept on site.
 This benefits us both with increased security and increased savings as taxpayers.
-The constant changes within a rain garden also encourage people to interact with the landscape, whether it’s monitoring the water levels, searching for caterpillars, or managing the perennials.
+The constant changes within a rain garden also encourage people to interact with the landscape.
+Monitoring the water levels, searching for caterpillars, and enjoying the perennials are all possibilities.
 And, of course, rain gardens are beautiful too!

 Rain gardens can be installed on properties of all shapes and sizes.
-Commonly they’re used on residential and commercial properties, municipal land, homeowners associations, and in parking lot islands.
+Commonly they’re used on residential and commercial properties, homeowners associations, and in parking lot islands.
 Additionally, grant funding is becoming increasingly available for municipal storm water projects.
 Optimal sites are neither too steep nor too flat and have good drainage.
 However, many of these challenges can be overcome with good design.

 - Keep rain gardens at least 10 feet away from buildings

 - Do not create in an area that already holds water- added water will not infiltrate into the soil

 Rain Garden Design